Skip to main content

 CoreCtrl is a “Free and Open Source GNU/Linux application that allows you to control with ease your computer hardware using application profiles.

 • 🔰 Information: We have included CoreCtrl in Nitrux since 3.5.0.
 We strongly recommend selecting “Advanced” and choosing an appropriate maximum frequency for the GPU.
-Since the AMDGPU driver can overlock the GPU too much, resetting the GPU and crashing the graphical session or completely halting the computer.
-See this bug report at the Linux kernel bug tracker and this issue at the AMDGPU bug tracker.
-This is not a bug or problem with Nitrux or caused by Nitrux.
+Since the AMDGPU driver can overlock the GPU too much, it can reset the GPU, crash the graphical session, or completely halt the computer.
+See this bug report in the Linux kernel bug tracker and this issue in the AMDGPU bug tracker.
+This is not a bug or problem with Nitrux and is not caused by Nitrux.

 CoreCtrl allows the management of AMD hardware.